 Manufacturers are starting to develop ways of integrating batteries more seamlessly into the frame and making them as inconspicuous as possible.
 As a result, a lot of e-bikes nowadays look like regular bikes at first glance.

 Nowadays, batteries are also removable and lockable.
-As batteries are pretty vulnerable to thefts, it’s important that you can lock them and deter thieves from trying their luck.
+As batteries are pretty vulnerable to theft, it’s important that you can lock them and deter thieves from trying their luck.

 Being able to remove a battery also means you can take it with you and protect it from theft, but you can also carry your bike more easily up stairs or simplify battery charging.